 Residents recognize "Bob" for hosting monthly community cleanups—over 50 so far—that have made a significant difference in the livability of the 4th Ward.
 He personally tours alleys to report needed repairs, rat problems and broken garbage cans.
 Being hands-on comes naturally to Robert and assures that the issues closest to home for 4th Ward residents get addressed early and effectively.

 In his third term as alderman, Robert will continue reaching out further to constituents through new channels, such as social media, to ensure that he can be easily reached by anyone who needs him.
 He hopes to keep working hard for every resident of Berwyn.

-Candidate for 7th Ward Alderwoman
+7th Ward Alderwoman